TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/lorawan-basics/_index.md

 ### Security

-All LoRaWAN data is encrypted AES-128 symmetric keys.
-All devices have a unique AES-128 key called the "Root Key" associated with them.
+All LoRaWAN data is encrypted using AES-128 symmetric keys.
+All devices have one or two unique AES-128 keys called the "root keys" associated with them, depending on the version of LoRaWAN they use.

-This root key is used to derive separate keys for the application data and network data.
+These root keys are used to derive separate keys for the application data and network data.

 Application data is encrypted using one of these derived keys.
 This key is known only to the Application Server and the End Device.

 Network (settings) data is encrypted using different key(s).
 These keys are known only to the Network Server and the End Device.

 {{< note "These keys are called Session Keys since they are rotated when a device session changes.
 Device sessions are a much deeper topic and is omitted from this basic guide in the interest of simplicity.
-See the linked references for more information." />}}
+See [LoRaWAN Security](https://www.thethingsnetwork.org/docs/lorawan/security/) for more information." />}}